 Triple Berry Banana Smoothie

-Triple Berry Banana Smoothie, a simple vegan smoothie recipe made with raspberries, blueberries, and blackberries and plant-based protein and protein powder.
-Only 5-ingredients and 5 minutes for this simple snack or grab-and-go breakfast!
+Triple Berry Banana Smoothie, a creamy vegan smoothie recipe made with mixed berries and bananas.
+No yogurt, no dairy — only 5-ingredients and 5 minutes for this simple snack or grab-and-go breakfast!

-That’s where this Triple Berry Banana Smoothie comes in: only 5-ingredients (including ice!) and 5 minutes until you have a tasty and nutritious easy snack.
-It doesn’t get any easier than that.
+That’s where this Triple Berry Banana Smoothie comes in: only 5-ingredients (including ice!), 4 steps, and 5 minutes until you have a tasty and nutritious easy snack:

 Ready to try this Triple Berry Banana Smoothie?
 Let’s do it!